Thursday, November 21, 2024

 Best for All types of Data Science (ML & AI & Neural Networks)

-Without a doubt the best laptop for data science as of 2024.
+Without a doubt, this is the best laptop for data science in 2025.

-All the Apple Silicon Chips (M1, M2 & M3) have been ‘optimized’ for machine learning, deep learning and neural networks.
-They are MUCH faster than ANY intel or amd CPU on laptops.
+All Apple Silicon chips (M1, M2, M3, and M4) are optimized for machine learning, deep learning, and neural networks.
+They’re MUCH faster than any Intel or AMD CPU on laptops.
 Why?

 MacBook Air or MacBook Pro?